Sections in this category

 Gas Dryer

-From there, you can scroll to the right to see the three different priority categories and which circuits are currently assigned.
+3. Once on the “Backup“ page, you can scroll to the right to see the three different priority levels and which circuits are currently assigned to them.

 Home_App_-_Backup_Priorities.gif

-At the top of the Backup Priorities page, you’ll see your estimated backup time based on your current circuit prioritization.
-You can choose to see the estimated time available based on either the current charge level or if it was fully charged:
+You can find your backup estimates listed at the top of the Backup screen.
+These are based on your current circuit prioritization and you can choose to see the estimated time available based on your battery’s current charge level or if it was fully charged:

 Screenshot 2024-07-25 at 3.36.21 PM.png